 In 1830 corn-whiskey distillers shipped their whiskey in used fish or vinegar barrels—not the taste you want in your whiskey.
 But they found out that burning those barrels removed the unpleasant smell and prepared them for whiskey storage.
 This was the birth of the charred oak barrel and the unique taste of real Kentucky bourbon.See more See less

 A name you can trust.

 The charred wood produced sugars that added a spectacular caramel taste and a golden color to their whiskey during the long journey from Kentucky to New Orleans.
-Known for a high level of quality and flavor, this new whiskey became amazingly popular, and was considered to be more valuable than currency in many trading instances.
-And when folks would ask for it – they would ask for it by the name of where it was made – “old Bourbon County whiskey”.
+Known for a high level of quality and flavor, this new whiskey became amazingly popular—and was considered to be more valuable than currency in many trading instances.
+When folks would ask for it, they would ask for it by the name of where it was made: “old Bourbon County whiskey."

 Bourbon continued to grow and expand through the 1900s, developing rigorous standards for its production and quality, until Prohibition brought it all to a screeching halt in 1918.
 For over a decade, bourbon production was effectively out of business.See more See less

-By the time the law was repealed in 1933, many bourbon makers were lost to history.
+By the time the Prohibition law was repealed in 1933, many bourbon makers were lost to history.
 But James Beauregard Beam seized the opportunity to move near a rail line and upgrade his distillery at the ripe old age of 69.
-With the help of family, and built by his own hands, James B. Beam had the distillery back up and running in only 120 days.
+With the help of family, James B. Beam had the distillery, built by his own hands, back up and running in only 120 days.

 There’s a bourbon for every taste.

 By an act of Congress in 2007, September was declared National Bourbon Heritage Month.
-Celebrate this historic spirit, and one family’s iconic place in that history, by enjoying a glass of Jim Beam® any way you please.
-And you don’t have to wait for September!See more See less
+Celebrate this historic spirit, and one family's iconic place in that history, by enjoying a glass of Jim Beam® any way you please.
+You don't even have to wait for September!See more See less